xingyuuchen/unixtar/readme.md

-git clone --recursive https://github.com/xingyuuchen/unixtar.git framework cd framework/scripts bash autogen.sh   # Do this if you wanna use ProtoBuf. bash cmake.sh -r -d   # -d: build will run as a daemon process, logs redirected to file using linux rsyslog, instead of stdout.
+git clone --recursive https://github.com/xingyuuchen/unixtar.git framework cd framework/scripts bash autogen.sh   # Do this if you wanna use ProtoBuf. bash cmake.sh -d   # -d: build will run as a daemon process, logs redirected to file using linux rsyslog, instead of stdout.
 ```

 ## Example Usage